Important Bedwetting Facts

 The Genetics of Bedwetting

 The genetics of bedwetting are similar to that of obesity.
 If both parents were bedwetters, the child has a seventy percent chance of being a bedwetter.
-If only one parent experience sleep wetting, the child will have a forty percent chance of following his parent’s nocturnal habit.
+If only one parent experienced sleep wetting, the child will have a forty percent chance of following his parent’s nocturnal habit.
+Often when children find out that other family members wet the bed, they feel less embarrassed about the condition.
 A small number of children have small bladders that are more easily overfilled, which could lead to sleep wetting!

 It helps to first understand how children usually achieve bladder control.
 In early infancy, bladder-emptying occurs mostly by the bladder- emptying reflex.
 When the bladder reaches a certain fullness and the muscle has stretched to a certain point, these muscles automatically squeeze to empty the bladder.
 Sometime between 18 months and 2½ years, most children have an awareness of bladder fullness, the first step toward bladder control.
 Next, the child becomes aware that he can consciously inhibit the bladder-emptying reflex and hold in his urine.
 As a result of his urine-holding efforts, his bladder stretches and its capacity increases.
 When the child can consciously inhibit the bladder-emptying reflex, he achieves daytime bladder control.
 Nighttime control occurs when the child can unconsciously inhibit the bladder-emptying reflex.